hujhax/austin-improv-wiki/Jon Bolden.md

 Jon Bolden is an improv performer, director, and photographer who works primarily at [[The Hideout Theatre]].

 ## History
-Jon moved to downtown Austin in 2007, where he stumbled upon a performance of [[The Available Cupholders]] at [[The Hideout Theatre]].
+Jon moved to downtown Austin in 2007, where he stumbled upon a performance of the [[Available Cupholders]] at [[The Hideout Theatre]].
 It was his first experience seeing live improv.
 He attended the free [[Tuesday Night Jam]] the following week.

 ## Troupes
 * [[Blink]]